 Long Life Sprout Mix

-Broccoli, Red & Green Cabbage, Radish, Mustard, Arugula, Curly Cress, Mizuna & Tatsoi Many Brassicas come together beautifully in a symbiotic blend of delicious nutrition!
+Broccoli, Red & Green Cabbage, Purple Kohlrabi, Collard Greens, Green Kale, Red Russian Kale, 4 varieties of Radish, Turnip, Oriental Mustard, Arugula, Curly Cress, Mizuna & Tatsoi.
+17 Brassicas come together beautifully in a symbiotic blend of delicious nutrition!
 Research has shown that antioxidant content can increase when certain sprouts grow together.
 We base our mixes on taste, texture and growth rate for the most part, but we considered "science" too, when we made this mix up.
 All of the seeds in Long Life Mix come from sources which are certified organic.
 Note: We sell Long Life Mix by the 1/2 pound, and it can also be used to grow Long Life Micro-Greens.

 FREE Shipping on domestic orders $60+